Skip to Content

 Winter is an amazing time to soak in the numerous thermal hot springs.
 You can visit Jiaoxi, Wenshan, Wulai, and Beitou – all prime thermal hot springs locations.

-May to November is the worst time to visit Taiwan.
+The worst time to visit Taiwan is from May until November.
 The reason is the tropical cyclone season which increases the likelihood of landslides, flooding, and road blockages on the island.

 Taiwan typhoons affect the entire country, but the impact is usually on a section of the island.
 This situation allows you to enjoy the unaffected parts of the country.